codersMom/angular100-labs-2020-06-22/Ch09-Routing/1routing/README.md

 ![](../screenshots/1-album-assets.png)

 19. Test your changes in the browser and ensure you have no errors.
 You should see the navbar with image.
-If you click the links they should work.
+If you click the Home and Albums links they should work.
 Clicking the nav brand "My Albums Project" should bring back the album page.

-20. Modify the **Welcome** template to use a button to routerLink to albums.
+21. Modify the **Welcome** template to use a button to routerLink to albums.

     ```html
     <div class="jumbotron text-center">